jocodev1/vue-muuri/README.md

 ## Events

-Vue-tiles also allows you to listen to events on the grid object created by [Muuri](https://github.com/haltu/muuri).
+vue-muuri also allows you to listen to events on the grid object created by [Muuri](https://github.com/haltu/muuri).
 Please refer to the [docs](https://github.com/haltu/muuri) for a complete list of events.

 Example:
 ```html